 The intent of Act 207 is to give more patients the freedom of choice to access their local community pharmacies if they so choose.
 However, the act is only applicable if the retail pharmacy is willing to accept the same pricing, terms, conditions or requirements related to the cost and quality of prescriptions established for a mail order pharmacy and a pharmacy benefit manager affiliated with a mail order pharmacy.

-PPA will be advocating to strengthen this Act in the 2017-18 legislative session.
+PPA will be advocating to strengthen this Act where feasible in the 2017-18 legislative session.

 For resources and information about the current enforcement procedure that the Insurance Dept is following - please click here.